NormanVu/risk-analyzer/README.md

 ## Packages
 The project is composed of two web applications named *backend* and *frontend*.
 Those two applications communicate by exchanging SOAP messages over the HTTP(S) protocol.
-The *backend* application is supposed to handle computationally intensive requests, e.g. calculating a frequency distribution, whereas the *fronted* application is meant to render the UI.
+The backend application is supposed to handle computationally intensive requests, e.g. calculating a frequency distribution, whereas the fronted application is meant to render the UI.
 The reason for such a split was driven by common pricing models offered by cloud/hosting providers which are proportional to the CPU/memory consumption of a given application.

 ## Screenshots
+The screenshot below shows the main view of the frontend application.
+It's a workspace that allows a user to create/edit/delete facilities and distribution channels.
+A distribution network is presented as a tree as well as rendered on the map.

 ![Risk Analyzer Screenshot](https://github.com/danielpacak/risk-analyzer/raw/master/README/risk-analyzer.png)

+The screenshot below shows the dialog window for creating a new facility.
+Note that in case of any validation errors a corresponding form field will be marked with a red border.

 ![Risk Analyzer Screenshot](https://github.com/danielpacak/risk-analyzer/raw/master/README/node-dialog.png)

+The screenshot below shows the dialog window for creating a new distribution channel.

 ![Risk Analyzer Screenshot](https://github.com/danielpacak/risk-analyzer/raw/master/README/edge-dialog.png)

+The screenshot below shows a frequency distribution chart for a sample network.
+The data displayed in the chart are calculated by the backend application.
+As mentioned before, the frontend just renders the UI.

 ![Risk Analyzer Screenshot](https://github.com/danielpacak/risk-analyzer/raw/master/README/simulation.png)